-- 1. Arrive at least 10 minutes prior to a test time at the Testing Center West Campus Computing Center or designated testing site.
+- 1. Arrive at least 10 minutes before a test time at the Testing Area.
 A student arriving after a test has started may not be allowed to take the test at that time.
 The student may need to reschedule with the course instructor. - 2.
-Provide photo identification with Amarillo College ID with barcode or state-issued license at test time, in the event that an instructor cannot proctor the exam. - 3.
-Have no personal belongings (i.e. books, papers, phones, smart watches, electronic devices, hats) at a testing station.
+Provide photo identification with Amarillo College ID with barcode or state-issued license at test time, if an instructor cannot proctor the exam.

+- 3. Have no personal belongings (i.e. books, papers, phones, smart watches, electronic devices, hats) at a testing area.
 Any outerwear is subject to proctor approval. - 4.
 Be provided with scratch paper, pencil, and/or calculator when necessary. - 5.
 Raise his/her hand to ask a question.
-An Instructor or West Campus Computing Center personnel will come to the student.
-There will be no other talking during the test. - 6.
-Maintain Academic Honesty by: - a.
+An Instructor or testing personnel will come to the student.
+There will be no other talking during the test.

+6. Maintain Academic Honesty by:

+- a.
 Not removing any test materials, documents, or recordings with any test information from the room after taking or reviewing a test. - b.
 Not giving help to students or receiving help from any student during a test. - c.
-Not giving any test information with other students between and after testing times.
+Not giving any test information to other students between and after testing times.
 Giving information may result in a "0" on the test and/or failure of the course and/or expulsion from the program.
 Security measures will be taken during tests, between testing times, and during test reviews. - d.
-After the exam immediately exit the building; do not congregate on the back-loading dock or around the Computing Center. - 7.
-Contact the instructor about taking a make-up test. - 8.
+After the exam immediately exit the building; do not congregate around or outside the testing area. - 7.
+Contact the instructor about taking a make-up test within 24 hours. - 8.
 Demonstrate ethical, professional behaviors and will adhere to the testing policy.
 Instructors and/or testing personnel will report to the Team Coordinator and ADN Program Director any incident where there is suspicion or evidence of cheating or infraction of this policy with possible consequences being: - a.
 A "0" on the test and/or - b.
 A failure of the class and/or - c.
-Dismissal of the individual from the program

-- 9. Take all exams including the final, no exemptions.
+Dismissal of the individual from the program - 9.
+Take all exams including the final, no exemptions.
 Students will receive the grade earned on all exams, including the final. - 10.
-Students may review their individual exam results with an instructor after any module exam.
+Students may review their exam results with an instructor after any module exam.
 Appointments should be scheduled within two weeks of the exam.
 No module exam may be reviewed after the next scheduled module exam is given.
-Final exam will not be reviewed.
+The final exam will not be reviewed.